-- 1. Knowingly giving false or misleading information in applications for employment as a result of which employment is secured, or, if already employed, giving false or misleading information to seek or qualify for any benefit from the Company. - 2.
-Falsification of company records, or influencing another to falsify company records or documents and tampering with Company equipment or facilities for the purpose of defrauding the Company or to commit a dishonest act.
-(1) - 3.
+1. Knowingly giving false or misleading information in applications for employment as a result of which employment is secured, or, if already employed, giving false or misleading information to seek or qualify for any benefit from the Company.

+- 2. Falsification of company records or documents and tampering with Company equipment or facilities for the purpose of defrauding the Company or to commit a dishonest act. - 3.
 Stealing or helping anyone to steal whether the victim be the Company, other employees or clients of the Company. - 4.
 Falsification of Individual Attendance Sheets, or influencing another to falsify his or her individual attendance sheets, time cards, vouchers, receipts and the like for the purpose of drawing salary or allowances. - 5.
 Giving false testimony during an investigation. - 6.
 Exercising any act of authority under false pretense. - 7.
 Planting evidence against another employee for the purpose of unduly imputing a crime or the commission of an infraction under this Code against another employee or for the purpose of evading responsibility for the commission of an infraction under this Code. - 8.
 Using fraudulent means such as tampering of receipts for appliances purchased, receipts for representation expenses, fabrication of certification of hospitalization expenses incurred and the like, in order to qualify for and/or secure loans under any of the Company's loan or reimbursement programs which would otherwise not be covered/qualified under the said loan program or properly due to the employee. - 9.
-Unauthorized use of confidential information and Company records in order to give undue advantage for self or, to his spouse, or any of his relatives, colleagues, and friends in any matter pending with the Company.
-(2)

-- 10.Fraud, soliciting money, gifts, shares, benefits or favors, including the borrowing of money or chattels from any person or through the mediation of another as a condition for the performance of one's duty. - 11.Offering, soliciting or receiving anything of value to perform any act/ activity prejudicial to the interest of the Company. - 12.Concealment of defective work which directly results in actual or potentially serious loss or prejudice to the Company. - 13.
-Willful concealment or cover up of a violation or encouraging others to do the same. - 14.Vandalism in any form, acts of sabotage, intentional destruction of company property. - 15.
-Failure to pay just debts or being habitually delinquent in the payment of debts.
-(3) - 16.Repeated commission of an act classified as a less grave infraction under this Chapter within a 12-month period.
+Unauthorized use of confidential information and Company records in order to give undue advantage to his spouse or any of his relatives and friends in any matter pending with the Company. - 10.
+Fraud, soliciting money, gifts, shares, benefits or favors, including the borrowing of money or chattels from any person or through the mediation of another as a condition for the performance of one's duty. - 11.
+Offering, soliciting or receiving anything of value to perform any act/ activity prejudicial to the interest of the Company. - 12.
+Concealment of defective work which directly results in actual or potentially serious loss or prejudice to the Company. - 13.
+Willful concealment or cover up of a violation or encouraging others to do the same. - 14.
+Vandalism in any form, acts of sabotage, intentional destruction of company property. - 15.
+Repeated commission of an act classified as a less grave infraction under this Chapter within a 12-month period.

-SECTION 2.LESS GRAVE INFRACTION
+SECTION 2.
+LESS GRAVE INFRACTION

 - 1. Falsification of individual Attendance Sheets, or influencing another to falsify his or her individual attendance sheets, time cards and the like for purposes other than to draw salary or allowances. - 2.
-Engaging in activities that will require the employee's personal time, attention and direct personal involvement which can adversely affect the performance of their jobs. - 3.
-Unauthorized use of the Company's name or property. - 4.
+Engaging in activities that will require the employee's personal time, attention and direct personal involvement which can adversely affect the performance of their jobs.

+- 3. Unauthorized use of the Company's name or property. - 4.
 Failure to inform or advise higher authority or superior of any inducement, instructions or order from a superior or other high ranking officer to commit any violation of the Company's rules, procedures or policies. - 5.
-Failure to report one's erroneous payment or overpayment of any amount. - 6.
 Repeated commission of an infraction, classified as a light infraction under this Chapter within 12-month period.